bloominstituteoftechnology/ios-git-setup/README.md

 ## 2. Prep your `gitconfig` file

 1. Open the provided `gitconfig` file with **Textmate** (or any other text editor).

+**Note:** If you get an error indicating `“gitconfig” can’t be opened because it is from an unidentified developer.`, click ok, and do the following:

+- Open **System Preferences**.
+- Navigate to **Security & Privacy**
+- At the bottom, there will be a message that says `“gitconfig” was blocked from opening because it is not from an identified developer.`
+- Click **Open Anyway**

 2. Change `<Your Name Here>` on line 2 to be your name:
     - From: 	`name = <Your Name Here>`
     - To:	`name = Dimitri Bouniol`